 At a point in time when there is enough design information available, a client will want to know how much a project will cost to build.
 They may have a fairly good idea, based on some prior research and possible cost consultancy exercises, but it is only when contractors submit their prices for a specific project can a client really be sure.

 The procurement and tendering process is an important part of the project cycle.
 It is essential that all design information is collated, and a detailed Schedule of Works is produced within a complete tender package to allow for contractors to fully cost all aspects of the works.

 Many factors determine the cost of a project, such as availability of labour, material prices and a contractor’s current work commitments, and it is important that a tender is analysed appropriately once received to compare each price on a ‘like for like’ basis.

 Silver Grey can undertake all aspects of the procurement and tendering process for you on your construction project.
 Please contact us if you require any further advice or would like to discuss your project’s requirements.

 Procurement and tendering encompasses the process of obtaining the services required to complete your construction project.
 It is not solely applicable to the construction phase, but also the design stage where architects, structural engineers and interior designers may be asked to submit proposal and costs for their services.
-We normally work on procurement and tendering when all the design information is complete, and a client wants to obtain costs from contractor’s for building their project.
+We normally work on procurement and tendering when all the design information is complete, and a client wants to obtain costs from contractors for building their projects.